VinceFab/Sentiment-Analysis-Via-LSTM-Network-/README.md

 ## Introduction

-This short code implements a LSTM network whose task is to classify Amazon reviews as positive or negative We use Tflearn (which runs on Tensorflow) to build and train the net.
+This short code implements a LSTM network whose task is to classify Amazon reviews as positive or negative.
+We use Tflearn (which runs on Tensorflow) to build and train the net.